lenargasimov/lenargasimov/README.md

   <img src="https://octodex.github.com/images/daftpunktocat-thomas.gif" width="50px">
   <br><br>
   <samp>
 I am a Python Developer.
 Interested in web frameworks and everything related to Python.
 I love to code and learning new stuff.
-Working through #100DaysOfCode
+Completed #100DaysOfCode
      <br><br>Contact me on <a href="https://twitter.com/lenargasimov" target="_blank">Twitter</a>, <a href="https://www.linkedin.com/in/lenargasimov/" target="_blank">Linkedin</a>, or <a href="mailto:lenargasimovdev@gmail.com">Send an Email</a>
   </samp>
 </p>